This page describes the concept of organizations and how different WEKA system features operate within an organizational context.

 - Monitor per organization the total capacity used by all the organization filesystems.

-While Cluster Admins are people trusted by the different organizations (for example, have root access to the backend servers), they are obscured from the organization data in the Weka system.
-The Cluster Admin separation is partial, for example, they can still see the events of all organizations.
-The Weka system ensures the separation of any sensitive information between the different organizations.
+While Cluster Admins are trusted by different organizations (for example, they have root access to the backend servers), they are obscured from the organization data in the WEKA system.
+The Cluster Admin separation is partial.
+For example, they can still see the events of all organizations.
+The WEKA system ensures the separation of sensitive information between different organizations.

-It is possible to separate and obscure specific departments, such as IT, Finance, Life Sciences, Genomics, and even specific projects in departments.
+It is possible to separate and obscure specific departments, such as IT, Finance, Life Sciences, Genomics, and even particular projects in departments.

-When multiple independent groups use the same infrastructure, the use of multiple organizations provides much better security, obscuration, and separation of data.
+When multiple independent groups use the same infrastructure, using multiple organizations provides much better security, obscuration, and separation of data.